tjbencomo/ngs-pipeline/README.md

 The pipeline produces two key files: `mafs/variants.maf` and `qc/multiqc_report.html`.
 `variants.maf` includes somatic variants from all samples that passed Mutect2 filtering.
-They have been annotated with VEP and mapped according to VCF2MAF. `multiqc_report.html` includes quality metrics like coverage for the fully processed BAM files.
+They have been annotated with VEP and labeled by [VCF2MAF](https://github.com/mskcc/vcf2maf).
+`multiqc_report.html` includes quality metrics like coverage for the fully processed BAM files.
 Individual VCF files for each sample prior to VCF2MAF mapping are named `{sample}.vcf` in `vcfs/`.

 ### Cluster Execution